danielboots/apollo/README.md

 * **[AM I RESPONSIVE](http://ami.responsivedesign.is/):** - Used to generate the header image displayed at top of Readme.md file depicting 4 screen displays.

-* **[CSS Beautifier](https://www.freeformatter.com/css-beautifier.html):** - Formats a CSS files with the chosen indentation level for optimal readability.
+* **[CSS BEAUTIFIER](https://www.freeformatter.com/css-beautifier.html):** - Formats a CSS files with the chosen indentation level for optimal readability.
 Supports 4 indentation levels: 2 spaces, 3 spaces, 4 spaces and tabs.

-* **[HTML Formatter](https://www.freeformatter.com/html-formatter.html):** - Formats a HTML string/file with your desired indentation level.
+* **[HTML FORMATTER](https://www.freeformatter.com/html-formatter.html):** - Formats a HTML string/file with your desired indentation level.
 The formatting rules are not configurable but are already optimized for the best possible output.

-* **[PEP8 Compliance checker](http://pep8online.com/):** - A free tool to allow the user to check their python code, to ensure it conforms to the PEP 8 standard.
+* **[PEP8 COMPLIANCE CHECKER](http://pep8online.com/):** - A free tool to allow the user to check their python code, to ensure it conforms to the PEP 8 standard.

 ___